 - Yacht club membership fee (optional)

-Making the initial purchase is just the jumping off point to your own hole in the water into which you’ll throw money.
+Making the initial purchase is just the jumping off point to your own hole in the water into which you’ll throw money, lots of it.

 With all that in mind, let’s dive in.